CtrlK

 Workflow Clarity

-The tips mention using `gws drive +upload` first, hinting at a multi-step workflow, but there's no explicit sequenced workflow with validation checkpoints.
-For a write command that sends a Chat message, there's no verification step (e.g., confirming the message was sent or checking the file exists before announcing).
+The tips mention using `gws drive +upload` first, hinting at a multi-step workflow, but there's no explicit sequenced workflow with validation.
+Since this is a write command that sends a Chat message, there's no verification step (e.g., confirming the message was sent, checking for errors).
+Missing feedback loops for a write operation caps this at 2.

 2 / 3